riv-dev/code_checker/README.md

 - Basic hover checks.
 Makes sure hover is defined inside @media for PC.
 - Makes sure transition is not defined inside hover

+Cross checking between .html and .scss files
+- Makes sure hover styles are applied to <a> elements only

 ## Directions to run as a tool on the command line
 ### Install the tool
 Run the following on the command line.
 It does not matter which folder you are in.